School of Biological and Marine Sciences

 Study location Plymouth

 Are you looking for an alternative route into our biology degrees?
 Whether you’re returning to study or your results weren't what you’d hoped for, this year zero foundation course prepares you to enter any biology degree.
-You will be taught at the University by the same academics as on our degrees and will gain the understanding and confidence needed for your degree, plus the study skills needed to succeed.
+You will be taught at the University by the same academics as on our degrees, and will gain the understanding and confidence needed for your degree, plus the study skills required to succeed.

 Progression routes